alexeev-engineer/SQLRMT/README.md

     </br>
 </p>

-> **SQLRMT** blazing fast software for connecting and managing your SQL databases in Python!
+> **SQLRMT** is blazing fast software for connecting and managing your SQL databases in Python!

-SQLRMT is asynchronous, uses network traffic protection mechanisms and is extensible
+SQLRMT is asynchronous, uses network traffic protection mechanisms and is extensible.

 > [!CAUTION]
 > **Currently, SQLRMT only supports Linux® distributions., SQLRMT currently only supports Linux distributions.** Other operating systems such as Windows, MacOS, BSD are not supported.

 > [!CAUTION]
-> At the moment, SQLRMT is under active development, many things may not work, and this version is not recommended for use (all at your own risk)
+> At the moment, SQLRMT is under active development, many things may not work, and this version is not recommended for use (all at your own risk).

 ## Requirements